The Society for Historical Archaeology Publications Style Guide

 VIII.
 Useful Checklists

 Use these checklists as a reminder of important steps.
 Double-check your manuscript to be sure you are meeting the society’s style and format requirements.
 Please keep all formatting to a minimum.
-Be certain that all in-text references are in the References section and that all items in the References section are used in the text.
+Be certain that all in-text references are in the references section and that all items in the references section are used in the text.
 This is the major problem and the most costly of time and funds in the entire copyediting process.

-1. Manuscript Sections
+A. Manuscript Sections

 Manuscript, including